 Consider what challenges your teen in their ability to manage conflict in healthy ways.
 For example, if your teen is hurt or feeling rejected, it’s a normal reflex for them to lash out with hurtful words in self-protection.
 Begin by considering the following.

 - Ask how your teen feels when arguing with a family member or friend.

 - “What are some words that come up when you think of conflict?”

-- “What gets you really upset or mad at a friend, a relative?”
+- “What makes you really upset or mad at a friend or a relative?”